 Sealing or Expunging a Criminal Record

 Sealing a record means detailed information about your criminal record cannot be accessed by normal means, like a background check.
 However, in Idaho, a partial record will still remain.
-Once a record has been sealed, the police, probation department, or court cannot legally release any information about it unless reopened by court order.
+Once a record has been sealed, the police, probation department, or court cannot legally release any information unless it is reopened by court order.

 When your record is expunged, it is as if the offense never happened.
 Your record is removed and is not available for anyone to access, even by court order.
 You can legally deny the existence of the record.
 For example, if you have a job application that asks if you were ever convicted of a criminal offense, you can legally answer “no.”

-An Idaho juvenile court record may be sealed or expunged.
-The court will hold a hearing where you must show that you have not committed any more crimes, that sealing or expunging your record will not compromise public safety, and that you have become a positive, contributing member of your community.
-Generally, you cannot petition the court to seal or expunge juvenile cases that involve violence against another person, serious felonies, or drug trafﬁcking.
+To seal or expunge an Idaho juvenile court record the court will hold a hearing where you must show you have not committed any more crimes, that sealing or expunging your record will not compromise public safety, and that you have become a positive, contributing member of your community.
+Generally, you cannot petition the court to seal or expunge juvenile cases that involve violence against another person, serious felonies, or drug trafficking.

 Consequences of a Criminal Record

 Having a criminal record can follow you around for the rest of your life.
 Some of the possible consequences include:

 - Denial of a driver’s license

 - Being denied admission to college or the armed forces

 - Losing the ability to hold certain licenses; for example, a medical license or law license